acislab/HuMaIN_Microservices/README.md

 ## Management of Microserivices Using K8s and Istio
 In the devolopment environment, we deployed these microservices on Kubernetes and manage them with Istio.
 We provided three sample configuration files *'ocr-gateway.yaml'*, *'route-rule-ocr.yaml'* and *'virtual-service-ocr.yaml'* under directory 'Istio-manifests/' to show how we configure the gateway and route rules in Istio.

+## Acknowledgement
+HuMaIN is funded by a grant from the National Science Foundation's ACI Division of Advanced Cyberinfrastructure (Award Number: 1535086).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.